leapcode/bitmask_thunderbird/README.rst

 * The file must be created in the `~/.thunderbird/<profile>/extensions/` directory.
 * The file name must be `bitmask-thunderbird@leap.se`.
-* The file contents must be the path for the `src/` directory inside this repository.
+* The file contents must be the path for this repository.

 XPI Package
 -----------